-Download an attorney-drafted California purchase and sale agreement for residential real estate today and start using it immediately.
+Download an attorney-drafted California purchase and sale agreement for residential real estate today.

-Our California residential purchase and sales agreement can be used for residential homes and town homes.
-We also include a complete listing of real estate disclosures for California.
+Our California residential purchase agreement can be used for residential homes and town homes.
+Also include are real estate disclosures for California.

 Protection Already Done for You by Licensed Attorneys

 Our real estate purchase agreement was drafted by a licensed California attorney with a real estate broker's license.